rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Add Scan Engine Pool Engine

-Add a scan engine to a scan engine pool (AWS pre-authorized engine AMI engines cannot be pooled)
+This action is used to add a scan engine to a scan engine pool (AWS pre-authorized engine AMI engines cannot be pooled)

 ##### Input